dominique-mueller/create-react-app-typescript-web-worker-setup/README.md

 <br><br>

-## How to make Web Worker work in a TypeScript React app
+## How to make Web Workers work in a TypeScript React app

 ### 1. Install dependencies

 First of all, we need a few new dependencies.
 In particular:

-- We need **[react-app-rewired](https://github.com/timarney/react-app-rewired)** to hook into the Webpack configuration that `react-scripts` uses under the hood - without the need to eject the config
+- We need **[react-app-rewired](https://github.com/timarney/react-app-rewired)** to hook into the Webpack configuration that `react-scripts` uses under the hood (without having to eject the config)
-- We need the Webpack **[worker-loader](https://github.com/webpack-contrib/worker-loader)** so that we can integrate Web Worker into our build process
+- We use the Webpack **[worker-loader](https://github.com/webpack-contrib/worker-loader)** to integrate Web Workers into our build process

-Add those dependencies to your `package.json` file and install them.
+Add both dependencies to your `package.json` file and install them.
 For example:

 ```diff
   {